grgcombs/code-challenges/README.md

 objc-code-challenges
 ====================

-Objective-C Code Challenges -- Or: How we cope with shame and embarrassment in presence of the masters.
+Objective-C/Swift Code Challenges -- Or: How we cope with shame and embarrassment in presence of the masters.

 # Knowledge-based Questions